 We acquired Broadview Security in 2010.
-In connection with the separation of Broadview Security from The Brink's Company in 2008 (the "Broadview Spin-Off"), Broadview Security and The Brink's Company entered into a non-competition and non-solicitation agreement pursuant to which The Brink's Company agreed not to compete with Broadview Security in the United States, Puerto Rico and Canada with respect to the security alarm systems or personal emergency response systems businesses for a period of five years from the date of the Broadview Spin-Off.
-Upon the expiration of the non-competition and non-solicitation agreement in October 2013, The Brink's Company will be free to directly pursue competitive activities in these businesses or to license the Brink's brand to other existing or potential competitors in these businesses.
+In connection with the separation of Broadview Security from The Brink's Company in 2008 (the "Broadview Spin-Off"), Broadview Security and The Brink's Company agreed not to compete with Broadview Security in the United States, Puerto Rico and Canada with respect to the security alarm systems or personal emergency response systems businesses for a period of five years from the date of the Broadview Spin-Off.
+Upon the expiration of the non-competitive activities in these businesses or to license the Brink's Company will be free to directly pursue competitive activities in these businesses or to license the Brink's brand to other existing or potential competitors in these businesses.
 In addition, although the ADT Separation and Distribution Agreement that we plan to enter into in connection with the spin-off includes non-competition provisions, the non-competition provisions will expire years after the distribution date, after which time Tyco will be free to compete with us in the residential and small business security market.
 Such competitive activities could have a material adverse effect on our business, financial condition, results of operations and cash flows.